Manchester, UK

 Pubs & Bars

 Manchester's pub circuit is one of the strongest outside London.
 From Northern Quarter craft beer spots to Didsbury gastropubs, live music is a weekly fixture.
-Most pubs pay £150–£350 for a 2-set evening.
-Covers bands playing Oasis, Stone Roses, and Arctic Monkeys are guaranteed crowd-pleasers, but indie originals acts draw loyal followings too.
-The city's audiences actually listen — they're not background noise crowds.
+Most pubs pay £150–£350 for a 2-set evening, with cover bands and acoustic duos working the same circuit.
+Covers acts playing Oasis, Stone Roses, and Arctic Monkeys are guaranteed crowd-pleasers, but indie originals draw loyal followings too.
+See live gigs in Manchester for the current calendar — the city's audiences actually listen, they're not background-noise crowds.

 Weddings & Private Events